beasanma/Web-App-UpFest-React-/README.md

 - Access information about future festivals and artists performing at those festivals
 - Purchase available tickets

-This web app provides an intuitive and seamless experience for users interested in upcoming events.

 ## Technologies
 - React.js
 - SCSS